Understanding Behavioural Issues Symptoms in Children: A Guide

 Occupational Therapy for Sensory and Emotional Regulation

 Sometimes, behavioural outbursts are triggered by an underlying difficulty in processing sensory information.
 A child might be oversensitive to noise, touch, or light.
-Our Occupational Therapists are experts in sensory integration.
-They help children:
+Our occupational therapist for behavioural issues are experts in sensory integration therapy for behavioural issues.
+They help children develop self-regulation skills through a "sensory diet" of activities.

 Social Skills Group Therapy